learn-co-students/js-ajax-advanced-ajax-lab-v-000/README.md

 interpolation.
 If we were concatenating all of these strings, even worse!

-We don't want all this HTMl code in our JavaScript functions.
+We don't want all this HTML code in our JavaScript functions.
 First, it just doesn't belong there.
 Putting a presentation concern inside a function whose purpose is to parse data is a violation of [SoC](https://en.wikipedia.org/wiki/Separation_of_concerns) and just bad code organization.